 - 195. State that the final order in this docket shall contain summary financial schedules including: a calculation of MERC's authorized cost of capital, a rate base summary, an operating income statement summary, a gross revenue deficiency calculation, and a statement of the total allowed revenues.
 Direct parties to work with Commission staff to prepare such schedules for inclusion in the Order, should modifications be necessary to reflect the Commission's final decision. - 196.
 Require MERC to make the following compliance filings within 30 days of the date of the final order in this docket: - a.
 Revised schedules of rates and charges reflecting the revenue requirement and the rate design decisions herein, along with the proposed effective date, and including the following information: - i.
-Breakdown of Total Operating Revenues by type;
+Breakdown of Total Operating Revenues by type; - ii.

-- ii.
 Schedules showing all billing determinants for the retail sales (and sale for resale) of natural gas.
 These schedules shall include but not be limited to: - 1.
 Total revenue by customer class; - 2.
 Total number of customers, the customer charge and total customer charge revenue by customer class; and - 3.
 For each customer class, the total number of commodity and demand related billing units, the per unit of commodity and demand cost of gas, the non-gas margin, and the total commodity and demand related sales revenues. - iii.
 Revised tariff sheets incorporating authorized rate design decisions; - iv.
 Proposed customer notices explaining the final rates, the monthly basic service charges, and any and all changes to rate design and customer billing. - b.
 A revised base cost of gas, supporting schedules, and revised fuel adjustment tariffs to be in effect on the date final rates are implemented. - c.
 A summary listing of all other rate riders and charges in effect, and continuing, after the date final rates are implemented. - d.
 Direct MERC to file a computation of the CCRC based upon the decisions made herein for inclusion in the final Order.
-Direct MERC to file a schedule detailing the CIP tracker balance at the beginning of interim rates, the revenues (CCRC and CIP Adjustment Factor) and costs recorded during the period of interim rates, and the CIP tracker balance at the time final rates become effective. - e.
-If final authorized rates are lower than interim rates, a proposal to make refunds of interim rates, including interest to affected customers. - 197.
-Authorize comments on all compliance filings within 30 days of the date they are filed.
-However, comments are not necessary on MERC's proposed customer notice.
+Direct MERC to file a schedule detailing, by month with all supporting calculations, the CIP tracker balance at the beginning of interim rates, the revenues (CCRC and CIP Adjustment Factor) and costs recorded during the period of interim rates, and the CIP tracker balance at the time final rates become effective. - e.
+If final authorized rates are lower than interim rates, a proposal to make refunds of interim rates, including interest to affected customers.